 - not disinfecting contact lenses before putting them in

-- poor nutrition
+- inadequate nutrition

 - sleep deprivation

+As soon as styes rupture, symptoms tend to improve rapidly.
 Not only does the compress ease the discomfort, but it may also encourage the pus to drain away.

-Complications, although extremely rare, may sometimes occur.
+Complications, although extremely rare, may sometimes occur, including: